3 Photography Mistakes to Avoid to Maintain Your Brand’s Quality

 Many founders simply haven’t been shown what makes photography truly elevate a brand.
 Others might hire a photographer, yet the images still feel flat or uninspiring.

-When photography is done well, it carries emotion, story, and the brand’s own unique creative spirit.
+When photography is done well, it carries emotion, story, and the brand’s own creative spirit.
 It invites people into the brand world in a way they can sense viscerally, creating desire, as though if they could, they would step in and be a part of the photo themselves.
 That’s when you’ve made the connection.
-The connection between who they are now, and who they could become with your brand.
+The bridge between who they are now, and who they could become with your brand.

 1. Overuse or misuse of AI imagery